ARMmbed/mbed-client-linux-example/README.md

 For more information on the mbed Device Connector REST API, see help pages.

-To stop and deregister the mbed Client example, you need to interrupt the program by pressing CTRL+C. This sends an unregister message to mDS.
+To stop and deregister the mbed Client example, you need to interrupt the program by pressing CTRL+C. This sends an unregister message to mbed DS.
 The console displays **Unregistering endpoint**.
 After a successful deregistration, the console displays **Unregistration done --> exiting** and terminates the program.
 Also, the endpoint disappears from the **Connected devices** list on the mbed Device Connector web UI.